top of page

 We get off to a good start with 17% chicken (bone, meat and skin) and dried poultry protein; however, this is succeeded by a string of wheat, corn, soy and gluten - everything we don't want to see!
 Considering the price tag, there are much better ingredients that could have been used.

-The 34% protein content and animal fat is a plus, and although it has an equal amount of carbohydrates at 34%, this is about average for dry food.
+The 34% protein content and animal fat is a plus, although some of the protein comes from grains, and it has an equal amount of carbohydrates at 34%.

-Finally, let's look at a can of premium - or pricey - wet food.
-On first impression, I love the short ingredient list and chicken/chicken liver as the first and only sources of animal protein.
+Finally, let's look at a can of premium wet food.
+On first impression, I love the short ingredient list and chicken/chicken liver as the first and only animal-based protein.
 This is followed by brown rice, low-GI tomato and pumpkin.

 You'll notice that there's an extra line for moisture in the analytical constituents, which makes the protein, fat and fibre levels look miniscule.
 Comparing wet and dry food is like apples and oranges, so we have to remove the water content for a closer comparison.